will-mearns/personal-user-manual/README.md

 <details>
     <summary>Tips</summary>
 My flexible working hours are usually between 8am and 6pm central.
 I'm not a huge fan of meetings before 9, but I'm fine with some meetings at that time if it isn't every day of the week.
+I also like to at least be out in the sun for a little each day, so during the winters, I may prefer earlier finish times.
 </details>

 ## What Motivates Me